Miami Photography Locations

 Key Biscayne, Florida

 Crandon Park is a beautiful beach spot in Key Biscayne with lots of colorful palm trees on the beach itself.
 Crandon Park is a tranquil tropical paradise that would be great for a family or engagement session.
 It is also home to Miami’s Old Zoo, no longer functioning but still a thriving park with friendly geese, peacocks and skittish iguanas that will flea at the sight of approaching humans.
 View all of the photo sessions at Crandon park in Key Biscayne.

 Downtown Miami (next to Brickell), Florida

 The Museum Park (now called the Maurice A. Ferré Park) is located next to the Perez Art Museum in downtown Miami and has several paved trails, numerous palm trees and beautiful greenery.
 Check out this surprise proposal session at Museum Park before sunset.
 You can also take a look at this family maternity session that took place in the morning near the museum.

 Home to one of the largest open-air street installations in the world, Wynwood boasts colorful graffiti-covered walls and numerous art galleries.
 Check out all of the Wynwood photo sessions on the blog.

 In-home sessions are a great option for natural photos of small families in a setting that children are very comfortable in.
-They’re particularly great for newborns and babies where they are out of the sun and in a place where you can comfortably feed or change them.
-My style is to capture natural and genuine photos of you interacting with the baby – cuddles and snuggles, reading to the baby, etc. Rooms with large windows allowing in plenty of natural light are necessary for photo sessions at home.
+They’re particularly great for newborns and babies where they are out of the sun and in a place where you can comfortably feed and change them.
+My style is to capture natural and genuine photos of you interacting with the baby – cuddles and snuggles, reading to the baby, etc. Rooms with windows allowing in natural light are the best option for indoor photos.
 See my blog post of an in-home photo session that was taken when the baby was just a few weeks old.